 While editing in Camtasia, the timeline and/or canvas preview appears choppy, delayed, or out of sync.

-Option 1: Set Computer to High Performance Mode
+Option 1: Set Camtasia to use High Performance Graphics

-Change the power options on your computer to High performance:
+Change the graphic settings on your computer to High performance:

 Option 2: Change Camtasia to Software-Only Mode

 - In the Hardware Acceleration dropdown, choose Use software-only mode.

 - Restart Camtasia.